 Travel

 Where official travel is identified in the Travel Plan adopted pursuant to Regulation 2 of the Financial Regulations, such official travel shall be authorised by the Executive Secretary in advance within the limits of the budget, and the itinerary and travelling conditions shall be those best suited for maximum effectiveness in the fulfilment of duties assigned.
 All official travel shall be conducted in accordance with any Commission travel policies and procedures in force at the time.
-Any unforeseen official travel not included in the Travel Plan shall be planned in consultation with the Chairperson, provided it is within the limits of the budget.
+Any unforeseen official travel not included in the Travel Plan shall be planned in consultation with the Commission Chairperson, provided it is within the limits of the budget.

 Staff may use Secretariat credit cards for pre-approved expenses while travelling or have actual and reasonable expenses refunded.
 Any use of Secretariat credit cards or reimbursement of travel expenses must be approved by the Executive Secretary in accordance with any travel policies or procedures in force at the time.